Self-Enhanced GNN: Improving Graph Neural Networks Using Model Outputs: Experimental Results

 \subsection{Results for Topology Update}

-The performance results of TU are reported in Table~\ref{table:topology update}.
-To control the complexity of parameter search, we constrained the number of added edges to be the same as the number of deleted edges for \textit{Modify}.
-The following observations can be made from the results in Table~\ref{table:topology update}.
+The performance results for three variants of TU (i.e., \textit{Delete}, \textit{Add} and \textit{Modify}) are reported in Table~\ref{table:topology update}.
+To control the complexity of parameter search, we constrained the number of added edges to be the same as deleted edges for \textit{Modify}.
+We make the following observations from the results in Table~\ref{table:topology update}.

-First, TU improves the performance of GCN, GAT and SGC in most cases and the improvement is significant in some cases.
-For example, the error reduction is over 25\% for GCN on the Amazon Photo dataset.
-The error reduction is zero in 4 out of the 63 cases because threshold tuning (for $\tau_d$ and $\tau_a$) on the validation set rejects TU as it cannot improve the performance.
-Thus, even in the worst case, TU does not degrade the performance of the base models.

-Second, edge deletion generally achieves greater performance improvements than edge addition.
-This is because there is a large number of possible inter-class edges (e.g., $n^2/c$ when the classes are balanced).
-Even if the probability of adding an inter-class edge is small (the same as the probability of keeping an inter-class edge in $\mathcal{G}$ in edge deletion), the algorithm may still add a considerable number of inter-class edges in expectation.

-Third, the performance improvement of TU is relatively smaller for CiteSeer and PubMed than that for the other datasets, which can be explained as follows.
-The accuracy of GCN, GAT and SGC for CiteSeer and PubMed is considerably lower than that for the other datasets.
-As a result, the TU algorithms are also more likely to make wrong decisions (i.e., deleting intra-class edges or adding inter-class edges) since TU decisions are guided by the model predictions.
-Motivated by this observation, we experimented a dual-model edge deletion/addition algorithm on CiteSeer, which uses the intersection of the edge deletion/addition decisions of two GNN models.
-The intuition is similar to the idea of TNA, which utilizes the diversity of different GNN models to reduce errors.
-The dual-model algorithm improves the error reduction of single-model edge deletion/addition from 0.0\% and 0.9\% to 0.6\% and 2.1\%, respectively.

-Fourth, although GCN, GAT and SGC have high accuracy for both Coauthor CS and Coauthor Physics, TU has considerably greater performance improvements on Coauthor CS than on Coauthor Physics.
-This is because the noise ratio of the original Coauthor Physics graph is much lower than the Coauthor CS graph (6.85\% vs. 19.20\%), and thus reducing noise ratio has smaller influence on the performance for Coauthor Physics.
+Firstly, TU improves the performance of GCN, GAT and SGC in most cases and the improvement is significant in some cases.
+For example, the accuracy increases by 8.2\% for GCN on the Amazon Computers dataset.
+There is no improvement in 4 out of the 63 cases (underlined) because threshold-based tuning (for $\tau_d$ and $\tau_a$) on the validation set rejects TU as it cannot improve the performance.
+Secondly, edge deletion generally achieves greater performance improvements than edge addition.
+This is because there is a large number of possible inter-class edges (e.g., $n^2/c$ if the classes are balanced) and \textit{Add} may introduce a considerable number of inter-class edges in expectation.
+Thirdly, the performance improvement of TU is smaller for CiteSeer and PubMed than for the other datasets.
+This is because the accuracy of all three models is considerably lower for CiteSeer and PubMed than for the other datasets.
+Thus, the TU algorithms are more likely to make wrong decisions (i.e., deleting intra-class edges or adding inter-class edges) as TU decisions are guided by the model predictions.
+Fourth, although the baseline models have high accuracy for both Coauthor CS and Coauthor Physics, TU has considerably greater performance improvements on Coauthor CS than on Coauthor Physics.
+This can be explained as the noise ratio of the original Coauthor Physics graph is much lower than the Coauthor CS graph (6\% vs. 19\%), and thus reducing noise ratio has smaller influence on the performance for Coauthor Physics.